annelin07/dropbox-demo/README.md

 - [done] Client can make GET requests to get file or directory contents
 - [done] Client can make HEAD request to get just the GET headers
-- [done] Client can make PUT requests to create new directories and files with content
+- [done] Client can make POST requests to create new directories and files with content
-- [done] Client can make POST requests to update the contents of a file
+- [done] Client can make PUT requests to update the contents of a file
 - [done] Client can make DELETE requests to delete files and folders
 - [done] Server will serve from `--dir` or cwd as root
-- [ ] Client will sync from server over TCP to cwd or CLI `dir` argument
+- [done] Client will sync from server over TCP to cwd or CLI `dir` argument

 ### Optional